-Kristell Caballero Saucedo is the Senior Program Associate for the Racial Equity Initiatives at Borealis Philanthropy.
+Kristell Caballero Saucedo is the Program Officer for the Racial Equity Initiatives at Borealis Philanthropy.
 As a low-income, first-generation immigrant woman, her work is committed to social justice that puts race and kyriarchy [a social system or set of connecting social systems built around domination, oppression and submission] at its nexus.
 Most recently, Kristell was a Ron McKinley Philanthropy Fellow at the Bush Foundation where she was responsible for managing grants for the Community Innovation Program.
 She has also work as a consultant to foundations and nonprofits on racial equity and inclusion and community-led work.
 Kristell holds a B.A. in Political Science and Spanish from St. Olaf College.
 She worked as a New Sector Alliance Fellow and later as the Racial Equity Project Manager at Northside Funders Group where she led and created a racial equity framework and toolkit.
 As a Fulbright Scholar in Mexico, Kristell focused her research on Afro-Mexican rights.
 She spent a year working on anti-racism nonformal education at Phiren Amenca, an International Roma Rights organization based in Hungary.
 Kristell is a salsa dancing enthusiast and Crossfit addict.